 What are the benefits of using semiotics over other research approaches? >

-If you want deep cultural insight or an analysis of what your brand is really communicating/should really communicate and specific idaes on how to do this, semiotics is fantastic.
+If you want deep cultural insight or an analysis of what your brand is really communicating/should really communicate and specific ideas on how to do this, semiotics is fantastic.
 Done well, it can be highly inspirational and unlock brands to exciting new opportunities.
 I LOVE it: do come and let me tell you why, and how it works.

 Is there anything semiotics doesn’t really work for? >